smaffan21/RAG-for-QA-and-BPMN-Generation/README.md

 https://github.com/user-attachments/assets/956eca1c-d120-4e7e-baa3-4681d6b28970

-This project is a Retrieval-Augmented Generation (RAG) system for answering questions about Dutch railway transport regulations using the official 2026 Network Statement document done by me, Syed Affan.
+This project is a Retrieval-Augmented Generation (RAG) system for answering questions about Dutch railway transport regulations using the official 2026 Network Statement document.
 It also includes BPMN process modeling capabilities for clients.

 ## Features